Jasperspyke/Jasperspyke/README.md

 - 👋 Hi, I’m @Jasperspyke
-- 👀 I’m interested in ... brain science
+- 👀 I’m interested in ... brain science and data analysis
 - 🌱 I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ... lab work
+- 💞️ I’m looking to collaborate on ... whatever's interesting
 - 📫 How to reach me ... jasperhilliard17@gmail.com

 <!---